jolexa/blog.jolexa.net/content/post/gentoo-ipsec-l2tp-vpn-for-ios.md

 **Step 7**: Verify it works by going to some [IP display webpage][5] and it should show *1.1.1.1*

 **Conclusion**: The above examples should be enough to get the VPN working.
-There are some tweaking oppurtunities that I didn&#8217;t document or elaborate on.
+There are some tweaking oppurtunities that I didn't document or elaborate on.
 There is plenty of examples out there to look at or research, however.
 This was all setup without the firewall configuration and the client would connect but there would be no onward internet activity.
 It acted just like there was a invalid DNS server configured, at that point I looked into setting up a NAT, dnsmasq on the local interface, and other wierd things.
 In the end, just needed to forward the traffic properly.

 With that knowledge of the firewall issue, the ultimate instructions would probably be this page: [https://www.openswan.org/projects/openswan/wiki/L2TPIPsec\_configuration\_using\_openswan\_and_xl2tpd][6]